-The blockchain protocol such as Fabric, Corda, MultiChain, Quorum, and Ethereum among several others.
+The blockchain protocol such as Hyperledger Fabric, Corda, MultiChain, Quorum, and Ethereum among several others.

 Group of members that are part of a project; each member represents an organization.

 Deployment of the node on a public cloud such as Alibaba Cloud, Amazon Web Services, Microsoft Azure, Google Cloud Platform and DigitalOcean.